-- 1) If the governing board does not intend to contract with an ESP for school management services, describe what and how services will be provided (including the names of any service providers), the cost of the services, how costs will be allocated, specific service goals, and who is responsible for ensuring that the services are being successfully delivered.
-How will the organizer know whether such services are successfully being delivered? - 2) If the school intends to contract with an ESP for school management services, provide the following information as Attachment 3: - a) A brief overview of the ESP's founding year, mission, leadership team, and the name and location of all charter schools, both within and without Indiana, currently managed by the ESP; - b) A summary explanation of how and why the ESP was selected, the specific due diligence conducted by the organizer on the ESP's academic results with a similar student population as well as financial health and stability, and a list of other ESPs assessed during the due diligence process; - c) A term sheet or other document setting forth a proposed duration of the contract that aligns with ICSB's five-year charter term.
+If the school intends to contract with an ESP for school management services, please provide the following information:

+- a) A brief overview of the ESP's mission, leadership team, and the name and location of all charter schools, both within and outside of Indiana, currently managed by the ESP; - b) How and why the ESP was selected, the specific due diligence conducted by the organizer, and a list of other ESPs assessed during the due diligence process; - c) A term sheet, draft contract, or other document setting forth a proposed duration of the contract that aligns with ICSB's five-year charter term.
 Specifically address: - i.
-An explanation of the relationship between the school governing board and the ESP, specifying how the governing board will monitor and evaluate the

-- performance of the service provider, including specific performance evaluation measures and timelines; - ii.
+An explanation of the relationship between the school governing board and the ESP, specifying how the governing board will monitor and evaluate the performance of the service provider, including specific performance evaluation measures and timelines: - ii.
 The roles and responsibilities of the school governing board, the school staff, and the service provider; - iii.
 The scope of services and resources to be provided by the service provider; - iv.
 A detailed explanation of compensation to be paid to the ESP, including both management fees and all pass-through expenses, such as for curriculum licensing or technology costs; - v.
 Financial controls and oversight; - vi.
 Methods of contract oversight and enforcement; - vii.
 Investment disclosure; and - viii.
-Conditions for renewal and termination of the contract. - d) A draft of the proposed management contract (if one exists) that is in compliance with ICSB's Requirements for Contracting with Educational Management Organizations, which may be found here: https://www.in.gov/icsb/school-operations/icsb-policies/esp-requirements/. - e) Disclosure and explanation of any existing or potential conflicts of interest between the school governing board and proposed ESP or any affiliated business entities; - f) Evidence that the service provider is authorized to do business in Indiana; and - g) Assurance that the governing board of the organizer will be structurally independent of the ESP and shall set and approve school policies.
+Conditions for renewal and termination of the contract. - d) Disclosure and explanation of any existing or potential conflicts of interest between the school governing board and proposed ESP or any affiliated business entities; - e) Evidence that the service provider is authorized to do business in Indiana; and - f) Assurance that the governing board of the organizer will be structurally independent of the ESP and shall set and approve school policies.
 The terms of the service contract must be reached by the organizer and the ESP through an arms-length negotiation in which the organizer is represented by separate and independent legal counsel.